priyanshus/priyanshus.github.io/_posts/2021-01-31-test-idea-from-a-broken-mobile.md

 My understanding says, if you have internet connectivity and supported android version.
 You should be able to use both YouTube & Amazon app for the user journeys where camera is not required.

 **Surprisingly, both the apps do not work.
 When I open the app, the screen goes blank in case of Amazon.
 On the other hand, YouTube renders the search box and logo but the video suggestions do not appear.
-YouTube keeps running with moving progress circle.**
+YouTube keeps moving the progress circle.**